typeblogger/typeblogger.github.io/about.md

 published: true
 ---

 Hey there, I'm [Bruno](http://twitter.com/brunotandev).
-Welcome to Typeblogger, where you can find me and my team giving practical advice about blogging and content marketing for smart people just like you.
+Welcome to Typeblogger, where I share actionable strategies to help smart bloggers like you grow a successful blog.
 I'm so glad you came here!

 ## Who this blog is for

 If you've ever asked yourself these questions:

 * How do I make money from my blog?
 * How can I sell my own products and services without feeling pushy?